herculano-silva/efeitos-em-imagens-com-php/README.md

 # efeitos-em-imagens-com-php
-Aplicando filtros com a biblioteca GD
+Aplicando filtros com a biblioteca GD do PHP.